Claude Code vs OpenAI Codex: Choosing Autonomous Agents for Production Velocity

 The performance gap is narrow at the top but diverges on specific workloads.

-Both models exceed 80% on SWE-bench Verified, the closest proxy for real bug resolution.
 Claude Opus 4.5 scores 80.9%; GPT-5.2 Codex reaches 80.0%.
 At this threshold, the difference rarely matters for feature work.

 The differences widen in infrastructure tasks.
 Terminal-Bench measures command-line DevOps workflows—the territory of deployments, migrations, and system administration.
 Claude achieves 59.3%, while Codex achieves 47.6%.
 For teams heavy on infrastructure, that 11.7 percentage point advantage is decisive.